madsendennis/madsendennis.github.io/_posts/2024-03-03-how-to-shape-model-part3.md

 The last step I do is to decimate the mesh.
 You might want to avoid this step if you have already manually defined the coarseness of the mesh everywhere you want.
 Again, the amount of decimation completely depends on your usage of the model.
 The more the mesh is decimated, the fewer points it will have, thereby it will be faster to compute and take up less space.
 But it will also not look as good when rendering it.

-Let’s try out different decimation levels in Slicer and see what it looks like.
+Let’s try out different decimation levels in MeshLab and see what it looks like.
 I prefer the mesh output from quadratic edge decimation algorithm `filters -> Remeshing, Simplification and Reconstruction -> Simplification: Quadratic Edge Collapse Decimation`.

 <figure>
   <img src="/images/posts/how-to-shape-model/meshlab_decimate.png" alt="Meshlab decimate" style="width:80%">